Looking for a day trip or weekend getaway to explore parks, shops, and good food? Pack your car and head to Bellingham.

 You won’t have to work hard to get to the falls here.
 For direct access to the waterfalls, use Silver Beach Road, off the Lakeway Drive entrance.
 Park in one of the free parking spots and find signs for the waterfalls.
 You’ll walk right up to a beautiful bridge and there you’ll see it- the most beautiful waterfall for not much effort.
 The bridge is stroller-friendly and easily accessible for those who need additional assistance.

 Choose to continue on trails past the falls or snap a picture and turn back around.
 We started on one trail, but didn’t get very far because of the rocky terrain.
 I’m not sure how our stroller would do so we turned back.
-However, I saw many families and kids passing by who had walked the trail with ease.
+However, I saw many families and kids passing by who had easily walked the trail.

 Play at the park

-If you’re looking for a non-hiking activity at Whatcom Falls Park, get your wiggles out at the playground, adjacent to the parking lot.
+If you’re looking for a non-hiking activity at Whatcom Falls Park, get your wiggles out at the playground adjacent to the parking lot.
 It’s small and geared for toddlers, but there’s also a grassy field where my 7-year-old son and husband played with their rocket launcher toy (our small toy purchase from Fairhaven Toy Garden).
 They played for about an hour.
-The grounds are also the perfect spot to throw a frisbee or kick a ball around.
+The grounds are also perfect for throwing a frisbee or kicking a ball around.
 Be sure to pack a couple of those items in the car before you depart from home.